MohanRao58/Portfolio/README.md

-# Hari Thatikonda's Portfolio 🌐
+# Ganala Mohan Rao's Portfolio 🌐

 Welcome to my personal portfolio!
 This project showcases my work, skills, and experience as a software developer.
 It is designed to provide an overview of who I am and what I do, with interactive sections for easy navigation and a contact form for inquiries.